vadim-kazakov-v/cognitive_piplines/README.md

 A bias report example using the Titanic dataset is available at `frontend/examples/bias_report.json`, selecting the Age field and feeding it into the Bias Report node.

-An end-to-end machine learning demo at `examples/random_forest.json` generates random data and labels, trains a Random Forest, and uses the **Explain Model** node to visualize feature contributions.
+Select **Random Forest Demo** under Presets to generate random data and labels, train a Random Forest, and visualize feature contributions with the **Explain Model** node.

 ## Docker